Let’s learn how to fix canonical points to canonicalized URL errors that might prevent a site from being indexed.

 If pages send mixed signals about canonicalization, the search engine may misinterpret them.

-Canonical page A points to canonical page B, and page B points to page A.
+Canonical page A points to canonical page B, and page B points to A.

-Canonical page A points to canonical page B, page B redirects crawlers to page A.
+Canonical page A points to canonical page B, page B redirects crawlers to A.

 Canonical page tags are linked (A refers to B, B refers to C, C refers to D).